blueskinlizard/StarTrack/README.md

 # ⭐ StarTrack

 **StarTrack** is an interactive web-based dashboard and machine learning pipeline for stellar classification using spectral data.
-It allows users to query stars by **PLATE-MJD-FIBERID** and view both **model predictions** and **actual classifications**, enabling a comparative, hands-on exploration of stellar data.
-Designed as a learning experience and showcase project, StarTrack combines tabular and spectral analysis through a **multimodal deep learning system**.
+It allows users to query stars by **PLATE-MJD-FIBERID** and view both **model predictions** and **actual classifications**.
+Designed as a learning experience and showcase project for me, StarTrack combines tabular and spectral analysis through a **multimodal deep learning system**.

 You can download StarTrack's CSV data here: https://drive.google.com/file/d/170lCU-O4Cxb-RVoX_OIWrBycr3kPjQbi/view?usp=sharing